 Myth #5: “The Virus Dies in Warm Weather”

 People who live in warm weather are actively affected.
 There are almost 200 countries worldwide, including those in warm climate, where the virus has affected its residents.
-We still do know exactly how weather impacts the virus and so it’s best to continue to wash your hands frequently and practice social distancing even if the weather is nice out and temperatures rise.
+We still don’t know exactly how weather impacts the virus and so it’s best to continue to wash your hands frequently and practice social distancing even if the weather is nice out and temperatures rise.

 Myth #6: “Washing My Hands Alone is Enough to Keep Me Safe”